Bromsgrove: Other industrial history

 The Bromsgrove Union Workhouse, on the Birmingham Road, was opened in 1838 and closed in 1948 and is in use as an office building today.

 Church and Chapel building

 The expansion of Bromsgrove's population resulted in church building and restoration projects.
-Major restoration of the mostly 13–14th century St. John the Baptist church was carried out in 1858 by Sir George Gilbert Scott.
+Major restoration of the mostly 13th-to-14th-century St. John the Baptist church was carried out in 1858 by Sir George Gilbert Scott.
 St. Peter's Roman Catholic Church in Worcester Road was built by Gilbert Blount in 1858.
 All Saints Church was constructed by John Cotton in 1872–74.

-The Congregationalist chapel at Chapel St from 1693 was rebuilt in 1832.
+The Congregationalist chapel at Chapel Street from 1693 was rebuilt in 1832.
 A Baptist Chapel was built on New Road in 1866–67.

+Evolution of location government, 19th and 20th centuries

+Bromsgrove was an ancient parish, which covered a large rural area as well as the town itself.
+In 1846 a body of improvement commissioners was established to provide infrastructure and other local government functions for the built-up area of the town.
+The commissioners' district was reconstituted as a local government district in 1859, with the commissioners being replaced by an elected local board.
+A separate local government district covering the rest of the parish was created in 1863, known as "Bromsgrove Country".

+Such districts were converted into urban districts in 1894.
+The Bromsgrove Country Urban District was renamed North Bromsgrove Urban District in 1896.
+It was subsequently abolished in 1933, being split between the Bromsgrove Urban District and several neighbouring parishes.
+Bromsgrove Urban District Council initially met at the Town Hall, which stood at the corner of High Street and St John's Street.
+The council moved to the former vicarage of St John's Church on St John's Street in the 1920s, after which the Town Hall was demolished.
+Bromsgrove Urban District was abolished in 1974, merging with the surrounding Bromsgrove Rural District to become the modern Bromsgrove District.